-Houston Trail is a 1.9 mile moderately trafficked loop trail located near Langley Twp, BC and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and horses and is accessible year-round.
+Houston Trail is a 1.9 mile moderately trafficked loop trail located near Langley Twp, British Columbia, Canada that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Houston Tail is great if you're looking for a well groomed gravel walk through nature that is more dynamic then a level and simple walk.
 It has many inclines and declines that get your heart pumping but aren't so intense that you'd call it a "hike".
 But you definitely get a good work out.

 You also get very different views.
 You see a meadow/marsh, you get a view over fields, and you can also detour off the circular route and go to the Fraser River.
 1/3 of the way you'll see the trail split 3 ways.
 The signs here are confusing and incorrect.
 To keep in the circular trail continue what looks like "forward" and you'll return to the main parking lot.
 The branch off to the side will lead you down to a heritage house I believe, the road (not the one you came on), and the Fraser River.
 If you're wanting some extra Km, you can go down that trail and return.

 It has a few benches along the route, especially once you get to the top of hills or if there is a "view point".
 There's also an outhouse toilet incase you need to go - you'll see from the parking lot at the trail head on the left side of the parking lot.